Our Role in Monetary Policymaking

 Boston Fed Directors Meetings and the Discount Rate

-Our research economists also support the Boston Fed's Board of Directors with research and analysis at periodic meetings where the Directors vote on a recommendation for the discount rate, the interest rate charged to depository institutions on loans from their regional Fed.
+Our research economists also support the Boston Fed's Board of Directors with research and analysis at periodic meetings where the Directors vote on a recommendation for the discount rate, which is the interest rate charged to depository institutions on loans from their regional Fed.

-The discount rate is established by each Reserve Bank's board of directors, subject to the review and determination of the Board of Governors of the Federal Reserve System.
+The discount rate is established by each Reserve Bank's Board of Directors, subject to the review and determination of the Board of Governors of the Federal Reserve System.